 Furthermore, we are using the following typographic conventions:

-An underlined word is the name of an UML class, ULM attribute or other UML element.
+An underlined word is the name of an UML class, UML attribute or other UML element.

 A word set in typewriter font is the name of an XML element or or XML code.